 Sequential consistency is weaker than strict consistency.
-All operations are executed in some sequential order which is agreed upon by the processes.
+All operations are executed in some sequential order - we assume that the reads and writes are ordered based on the order in which they appear in the program.
+In multiple processes, the reads and writes are interleaved; any valid interleaving is allowed and all processes must agree on the same interleaving.
 Within a process, the program order is preserved.
 We can pick up any ordering for operations across different machines.

-P1: W (x)a P1: W(x)a
+P1: W(x)a P1 : W(x)a

-P2: W(x)b P2: W(x)b
+P2: W(x)b - P2 )· W(x)b

-P3: R(x)b R(x)a P3: R(x)b R(x)a
+P3: R(x)b R(x)a - P3 3: R(x)b R(x)a

-P4: R(x)b R(x)a P4: R(x)a R(x)b
+P4: R(x)b R(x)a P 1: R(x)a R(x)b

 (a) (b)